-When you upgrade a release 9.2 or 10.1 Oracle Database to release 10.2, Change Data Capture does not move the source database metadata from the staging database to the source database as part of the upgrade operation.
-However, the first time the change
+When you upgrade a release 9.2 or 10.1 Oracle Database to release 11.1, Change Data Capture does not move the source database metadata from the staging database to the source database as part of the upgrade operation.
+However, the first time the change source is enabled after the upgrade (using the DBMS_CDC_PUBLISH.ALTER HOTLOG_CHANGE_SOURCE procedure), Change Data Capture detects that the metadata needs to be upgraded and moved to the source database and does so automatically.

 If the publisher prefers to not alter the change source immediately after an upgrade, the change source metadata can remain on the staging database until a more appropriate time.
-Oracle recommends that the source database metadata not be left on the staging database indefinitely after an upgrade to Oracle Database release 10.2 so that information about the Distributed HotLog change source becomes available in the data dictionary views on the source database.
+Oracle recommends that the source database metadata not be left on the staging database indefinitely after an upgrade to Oracle Database release 11.1 so that information about the Distributed HotLog change source becomes available in the data dictionary views on the source database.